marcpaga/sturgeon/README.md

 ### CRITICAL NOTES:
 - Guppy can output bam index files (.bai), do NOT use those, they are not compatible.
 Either provide them via `samtools` or do not provide them.
 This program comes with pysam and will create the index files itself.
 - Prediction relies on proper mapping of the methylation calls.
 This program expects that the reads have aligned to the [T2T reference genome v2.0](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/analysis_set/chm13v2.0.fa.gz).
-Alignment to other reference genomes will very likely give incorrect results.
+We also support alignment to `hg38`, but have NOT throughly tested it.
 - While this tool can be run with the output from Guppy or Megalodon, we found that the methylation calls from Megalodon work best and we therefore recommend it for optimal results.

 ## Preparing data into the right format: `inputtobed`

 Convert input files (bam or txt) to bed files that can be used as input to predict the CNS type.

+It is critical that the data is correctly aligned to a reference genome, otherwise the results will be wrong.
+We have used the Telomere-to-telomere reference genome (CHM13v2) for all of our work, and it is the default setting for this program.
+We encourage you to also use it, as we have not thoroughly tested other reference genomes.
+If you have aligned your data to `hg38`, we encourage you to re-align (or "lift it" with [CrossMap](https://crossmap.sourceforge.net/#)) it to the T2T reference genome.
+If you still prefer to use `hg38`, then you can pass `--reference-genome hg38` to use the correct probe coordinates.
+The `hg38` coordinates have been generated via liftover, this lead to the loss of 226 out of 427680 probes.

 ### Alignment bam files (Guppy)